debasismohanty07/Enterprise-Copilot/README.md

+## This is a private project built specifically for assisting pre-sales and solutioning  teams to craft curated and contextualized response to the RFI/RFP/RFQ, For more details contact through Linkedin -https://www.linkedin.com/in/debasis07/

 # RFP Copilot Web App

 An AI-augmented enterprise web application that assists proposal teams in generating structured, context-aware RFP responses using a **multi-agent AI pipeline**, intelligent caching, organizational memory, and a human-in-the-loop review workflow.